hilam/PythonMarkdownCompiler/README.md

                         everything.
 (Default: [])
   --no-copy [EXTENSION [EXTENSION ...]], -nc [EXTENSION [EXTENSION ...]]
                         Extensions to exclude from copying.
 (Default: [])

+Sidebar & Navigation:
+  How to create navigation and sidebar.

+  --no-nav, -nn         Do not render the navigation menu.
+  --nav-index INDEX_FILE, -i INDEX_FILE
+                        Navigation Index Filename.
+Default: "index".
+  --sitemap FILENAME, -s FILENAME
+                        Create a sitemap as internal reference to FILENAME.
+                        Will overwrite any existing file of the same name.
+  --sitemap-hardcopy, -sh
+                        Write an md version of the sidebar into the source directory.
+  --sitemap-title SITEMAP_TITLE, -st SITEMAP_TITLE
+                        Sitemap title.
+Default: "Sitemap".

 HTML Content:
   What to generate in the html